ub1qu1tous/vendor-dashboard/README.md

 - Thumbnail previews and links to folders/files.
 - Auto-updating timestamp for data freshness.
 - Responsive design and print-friendly layout.
-- Firebase-hosted with clean URLs and custom 404 page.

 ---